 Mrs. Rohini Agera

-Mrs. Rohini Agera has a Master’s in psychology from Madras University.
-Her specialization is counselling psychology.
+Mrs. Rohini Agera has a Master’s in Psychology from Madras University.
+Her specialization is Counselling Psychology.
 She has been working in the field of Mental Health since 2005 and she pursued the role of a School Counsellor in 2007.
-She provides both the parents and the students personal, behavioural, social, and emotional support.
+She provides to both the parents and the students personal, behavioural, social, and emotional support.
 She feels that a student’s personality is a tool which can be carried with him for the rest of his life.
-She believes in not only developing a persons wisdom but also their emotions.
+She believes in not only developing a person’s wisdom but also their emotions.

 She has been recognized for her contribution to Career Education and Advanced Life Skills Development of young people in school by the Indian Career & Education Development Council.

 Values and ethics are an integral part of me – Sarah R Maganhalli.